the practical kitchen

 sprinkling the olive oil brushed bagel chips with salt.

-Sprinkle the bagel chips with salt and any other seasonings you like.
+Sprinkle the bagel chips with seasonings.

 lightly browned and toasted bagel chips on a sheet pan after coming out of the oven.